-At both the April and October meetings, the Safeguards Committee separately discussed an idea put forth by Brazil regarding the creation of a working group on implementation, where experts could engage in horizontal technical discussions on safeguards investigations without reference to specific investigations.
+Also, at the meeting in April the Safeguards Committee separately discussed an idea put forth by Brazil regarding the creation of a working group on implementation, where experts could engage in horizontal technical discussions on safeguards investigations without reference to specific investigations.
 The United States supported the creation of such a group, but requested that certain changes be made to the rules and procedures under which the group would function.
-Other divergent views were expressed, and the Chairman suggested that informal consultations be held to further discuss this issue.